katealexander/TSAseq-Alexander2020/genomicBins_DiffBind/README.md

 This outputs 9 bed files (bins_50000_[1-9].bed) of 50kb windows (binSize), sliding by 5kb (or binSize/10) in each file.

 # Make DiffBind sample sheets
 To run DiffBind, a sample sheet is needed for each of the 9 bed files of the sliding windows.
-Start with a template DiffBind sample sheet (example diffBindTemplate.txt), as described by DiffBind documentation (http://bioconductor.org/packages/release/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf), leaving out Peaks and PeakCaller columns as in example.
+Start with a template DiffBind sample sheet (example diffBindTemplate.txt), as described by DiffBind [documentation](http://bioconductor.org/packages/release/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf), leaving out Peaks and PeakCaller columns as in example.

 #### Example diffBindTemplate.txt
 ```